danielbarcheta/synolobiometrics/README.md

 - Styled using **Tailwind CSS** for rapid UI development
 - Powered by **Vite** for lightning-fast development and build times

-## 🏢 About Synollo Biometrics
+## 🏢 About Synolo Biometrics

-Synollo Biometrics is a pioneering company in biometric solutions focused on infant and child identification through advanced, non-contact fingerprint technology.
+Synolo Biometrics is a pioneering company in biometric solutions focused on infant and child identification through advanced, non-contact fingerprint technology.

 ## 🛠️ Technologies Used